khyberkhan41-glitch/Programing/README.md

 # Programing
-I am a Student and Learnign Programming.
+I am a Student and Learning
+Programming.